f3ve/freedomevenden.com/src/pages/index.md

 Hey 👋, I'm Freedom.
 Thanks for checking out my little corner of the internet.
 I'm a programmer, currently working at [OBSKUR](https://obskur.com).
 I'm starting to dip my toes into the open-source community.
 I recently launched my first [NPM module](https://www.npmjs.com/package/@f3ve/vue-markdown-it) and I've got some other ideas in the works.

-Outside of programming I'm a dad, a gym-goer, and an avid gamer.
+Outside of programming, I'm a husband and father.
+My wife and I live in a cabin in the woods with our daughter and our kitty.
+I'm also a gym-goer and an avid gamer.

 If you want to connect with me, feel free to [send me an email](mailto:me@freedomevenden.com).